1951FDG/openpyn-nordvpn-juiceSSH/README.md

 - Click the connect floating action button (FAB), to run Openpyn on the remote device

 > **Note**:
-> You can use this flow with multiple remote devices, as long as that remote device has a SSH server running on it and is configured in Connections in JuiceSSH and is selected in the app toolbar of this app before the colored floating action button (FAB) is clicked!
+> You can use this flow with multiple remote devices, as long as that remote device has a SSH server running on it and is configured in Connections in JuiceSSH and the connection is selected in this app before the connect FAB is clicked!

 ## Requirements